-Effective July 17, 2009 through December 31, 2010, participants received basic matching contributions whereby the Employer matched 25 percent of the first 6 percent of base pay that the participant contributed to the Plan (excluding rollover and catch-up contributions).
-Effective January 1, 2011, the 25 percent matching contribution described above was replaced with 31.25 percent.
-Additionally, participants who were actively employed by the Company on December 31, 2010, and who received matching contribution during the year ended December 31, 2010, received an additional one-time matching contribution in 2011 as a match restoration equal to 25 percent of the matching contributions that were made to the participant's account for the period from July 1, 2010 through December 31, 2010.
+Effective July 17, 2009 through December 31, 2010, Participating Units covered by a Non-Variable Match received basic matching contributions whereby the Company matched 25 percent of the first 8 percent of base pay that the participant contributed to the Plan (excluding rollover and catch-up contributions).
+Once the participant participated in the Plan for 60 months after completing one year of vesting service, the Company made matching contributions in the amount of 50 percent of the first 8 percent of base pay contributed to the Plan (excluding rollover and catch-up contributions).
+Effective January 1, 2011, the 25 percent matching contribution described above was replaced with 31.25 percent and the 50 percent matching contribution described above was replaced with 62.5 percent.
+Additionally, participants who were actively employed by the Company on December 31, 2010, and who received a non-variable matching contribution in 2010, received an additional one-time matching contribution in 2011 as a match restoration equal to 25 percent of the matching contributions that were made to the participant's account for the period from July 1, 2010 through December 31, 2010.